AwalaApp/codelabs/codelabs/nodejs-pong.md

 ![](images/nodejs-pong/dnssec-successful-analysis.png)

-If you any issues, please check the documentation of your DNS hosting provider and/or registrar to resolve them. **Awala gateways won't communicate with your public endpoint if its DNSSEC setup is invalid**.
+If any issues are reported, check the documentation of your DNS hosting provider and/or registrar to resolve them. **Awala gateways won't communicate with your public endpoint if its DNSSEC setup is invalid**.

 ### Create the record